 Children are special to the ministry of the Church of the Nazarene in Haiti.
 Almost everywhere the church has gone in that Caribbean nation, a school has been started.
 One school is even named the Phineas F. Bresee Elementary School.
 This concern for educating children stands in stark contrast to voodooism.
 That religion sponsors no elementary schools.
 Each of the 250 Nazarene elementary schools is a sign that the Kingdom is invading Haiti with power.
-There's also one Nazarene-sponsored high school in Port-au-Prince with the hopes of launching another one or two soon.
+There's also one Nazarene-sponsored high school in Port-au-Prince.
 About 25,000 Haitian children study in these schools.
 That's more than we have in any other country.

 Even though these schools face enormous problems, we are making progress in improving their quality.
 We now have a university-trained specialist helping elevate the schools educationally.
 He organizes in-service training opportunities for teachers.
 He also is the Nazarene spokesperson in government education offices.

 One of the things we're doing to help our schools is that of providing hot lunches.
 The majority of parents cannot pay more than a minimal tuition to send their children to school.
-Sometimes even $1 per month is a prohibitive amount in a country where per capita annual income is about $350.
+Sometimes, even $1 per month is a prohibitive amount in a country with a per capita annual income of about $350.
 Little government support is available.
 There are, however, several groups working in Haiti to help schools and particularly to subsidize hot lunch programs.
 Several of these are helping Nazarene schools.
 These include Compassion International, CARE, Church World Service, and a Dutch group called Word and Action.

-As I look back on my own childhood, I remember my mother drilling into me the importance of proper nourishment.
+As I reflect on my childhood, I remember my mother drilling into me the importance of proper nourishment.
 Eating right would help me do well in school, she said.
 So people sponsoring hot lunches for Haitian Nazarene schoolchildren invest in both nutrition and education.

 The Kingdom is striking back.
 The blind are beginning to see -- and they're getting a good lunch too!